"The modern age has a false sense of security because of the great

 and volume collapse transition.

-It was found Hund's rule exchange processes are important for
+It was found that Hund's rule exchange processes are important for

 obtaining the correct transformation pressure.
 Moreover, residual